CymatiCorp/CyKit/README.md

 Headset Support
 ----------------
-Does not currently work with Epoc X or Flex.
+Does not currently work with Epoc X
+See Discord for details about Flex.

 Program Flowchart
 -------------------